katyacano/milestone-project-4/README.md

 # Credits

 ## Code
- - [Materialize:](https://materializecss.com/) Materialize used throughout the project mainly to make site responsive.
+ - [Bootsrap:](https://getbootstrap.com/) Boostrap was used throughout the project to rapidly achieve responsiveness.
+ - [Bulma:](https://fontawesome.com/start) Bulma was used to ensure that Font Awesome icons were consistently sized and centered.
  - [JQuery:](https://jquery.com/) jQuery was used to facilitate functionality of Bootstrap and other functions.
+ - [Code Institute:](https://codeinstitute.net/) Code Institute learning modules set the foundation for generating the code on this site.

 <br/>